ghafarshahanalytics/About-Me/README.md

- # Welcome to my GitHub portfolio! :wave:
+ # Welcome to my GitHub Portfolio! :wave:
 ![data viz background](https://user-images.githubusercontent.com/69779897/236647219-a3b1d619-5f91-481d-b1d7-83890adf27ba.jpeg)

-# ABOUT ME 👨‍💻
+# About Me 👨‍💻

 Welcome!
 My name is Ghafar Shah.
 I am an experienced data analyst at Comcast with a strong passion in data science & visualization.
 I love learning, discovering and extracting insights from data!
 I enjoy coding in Python, exploring NLP libraries, using Tableau to create data visualizations and blogging about my analytics projects and experiences.

-# EDUCATION 🏫
+# Education 🏫

 • Masters in Business Intelligence & Analytics at Saint Joseph's University | 2021 - Present

 • Drexel University, Bachelor of Science in Management Information Systems | Graduated September 2018

-# ACHIEVEMENTS ⭐
+# Achievements ⭐

 • Speaker, 2022 Tableau Conference | Bring the WOW factor with Tableau Public Portfolios